 What is the difference between Last Mile Delivery and Last Mile Logistics?

 The two terms are basically the same.
-Last-mile delivery, or last-mile logistics, is the final step of the delivery process from the distribution hub to the end-user, or the customer’s door.
+Its refers to The final step of the delivery process from the distribution hub to the end-user, or the customer’s door.
 The main goal is to deliver the goods as quickly, accurately, and affordably as possible.
 Although the name says “last mile,” it actually goes more than that, where it could go up to 50 or 100 miles.
 The last mile cost could make up 28% of a shipment’s total cost, and that is more than most people think about.

 Eco-Friendly Last Mile Logistics and Last Mile Delivery